weareinreach/inreach-api/docker/README.md

 As more and more developers joined the organization, and automation testing using Cypress was added to 3 main projects, we begun running into issues.

 Only one data layer being shared 3 automation suits.
-With similar naming conventions for data in all project and the practice of self-sufficient tests, tests begin colliding when running in circleCI.
+With similar naming conventions for the data in all projects, and the practice of self-sufficient tests.
+All of this has causes tests to begin colliding when running in circleCI.

+In order to mitigate this to some level, we have proceeded with creating data layer self-contained tests.
+By using Docker we are able to instantiate an instance of MongoDB, populate it with some fake data and run tests against it.

 ## Instructions